Mr-Pacheco/Project_Analyzing_Airbnb/README.md

 # Project - Analyzing Airbnb data
-In this project, I analyzed the data from Airbnb related to the city of Vancouver, Canada.
+In this project, I analyzed the data from Airbnb related to the city of Montreal, Canada.
 In general, I extract all the data from the web, then I cleaned the informations, next I did some analysis.

 First, All data used here was obtained from the website Airbnb.